Quantum Logic and Meaning: Introduction

-In the present paper, we engage with this debate in multiple ways.
-First, in section two, we prepare the ground for our discussion by formulating QL in an abstract algebraic framework, which enables a more transparent comparison of some formal semantic aspects of CL and QL.
-In section three, we proceed with a detailed analysis of viable bivalent semantics for QL, wherein we show that the truth-functional status of QL- and CL-connectives is not as different as commonly thought.
-Along the way, in section four, we also point out the seemingly forgotten fact that a bivalent semantics, which may potentially support realism about QM, is indeed tenable, provided that one gives up the truth-functionality of some logical connectives.
-In the same section we also identify and discuss another formal condition that ought to be satisfied by any purportedly realist semantics.
-Finally, in section five, we address Hellman's meaning-variance argument.
-We argue that the semantic analysis from the previous sections indicates that argument can be improved, which brings us to propose an alternative argument, which reinforces and precisifies the conclusion that some QL-connectives have a different meaning than their CL counterparts.
-The revised argument still hinges on the meaning-variance principle that was originally suggested by Hellman, but also, perhaps surprisingly, on the way one formally explicates the validity of arguments with multiple premises.
-Given the latter two qualifications, which require of course further philosophical justification that would go beyond purely formal semantic methods, our argument justifies the contention that it is not the classical distributive law that fails in QM: classical and quantum distributivity do mean different things.
+The goal of our paper is to engage with this dialectic by investigating more thoroughly the formal-semantic similarities and differences between QL and CL, and by reflecting on how these bear upon Hellman's meaning-variance argument.
+The structure runs as follows.
+In section two, we first prepare the ground by formulating QL in an abstract algebraic framework.
+This will enable a rigorous and transparent comparison of some formal-semantic aspects of CL and QL.
+In section three, we proceed with a detailed analysis of viable bivalent semantics for QL, and we show that the truth-functional status of CL- and QL-connectives is not as different as commonly thought.
+In section four, we emphasize the seemingly forgotten fact that a bivalent semantics for QL, which may potentially support realism about QM, is indeed tenable, provided that one gives up the truth-functionality of some QL-connectives.
+In the same section, we also identify and discuss another formal condition that ought to be satisfied by any purportedly realist semantics.
+Finally, on this background, we come to address Hellman's argument in section five.
+We show that our formal-semantic analysis from the previous sections indicates that his argument can be improved, which brings us to propose a stronger argument, reinforcing and precisifying its conclusion that some QL-connectives have a different meaning than their CL counterparts.
+Our argument still depends on the same meaning-variance principle that was originally suggested by Hellman and, thus, on the use of truth-functionality as a constraint on synonymy, but also, perhaps surprisingly, on the way one formally explicates the validity of arguments with multiple premises.
+At the end of the paper, we point to some problems with the justification of these assumptions, but we defer a more extensive analysis -- one that goes beyond formal-semantic methods -- to future work.